 Our performance, in general, is considered in determining the amount of annual salary increases.
-The Compensation Committee sets base salaries at levels competitive with amounts paid to senior executives with comparable qualifications, experience and responsibilities after comparing salary ranges of similarly sized banks.
+The Compensation Committee sets base salaries at levels competitive to senior executives with comparable qualifications, experience and responsibilities, of similarly sized banks.
 The Virginia Bankers Association Salary Survey was used for comparison of salaries paid for similar positions and responsibilities.
 The Compensation Committee also takes into consideration our strategic plans and Company performance, including but not limited to, branch performance, asset quality, capital management, core deposit growth, efficiency, regulatory compliance, and earnings.